Fruit Tree (box set): 2007 release

 The 2007 box set contains Drake's three studio albums (as per the first three albums of the 1986 release) remastered, along with a DVD of A Skin Too Few: The Days of Nick Drake, a 48-minute documentary made by Dutch filmmaker Jeroen Berkvens in 2000.

 This version was released on Island Records, with the 1979 tree-design box cover but the original LP jacket designs restored.

 Track listing

-All songs written by Nick Drake, except Disk 4, Track 9 ("Been Smoking Too Long" by Robin Frederick).
+All songs written by Nick Drake, except disc 4, track 9 ("Been Smoking Too Long" by Robin Frederick).